 After President Trump withdrew the U.S. from the Iran nuclear deal in 2018, China and other major Iranian oil importers were given waivers to provide them time to find new suppliers.
 A year later, the Trump Administration’s waivers on Iranian oil imports ended.
 As a result, Iran’s total oil exports to the world fell to a record low of $12.7 billion in 2020.
 That year, Iran-China trade volumes dropped to $20 billion due to U.S.-led sanctions and a reduction in oil sales.
 Prominent Chinese state-controlled energy giants Sinopec and China National Petroleum Company pulled out of major investments in Iranian energy fields, but China continued purchasing oil from Iran at a steep discount.
 This gave China leverage in its trade war with the U.S.

 When President Biden took office, Chinese companies rapidly increased their purchases.
-Recent U.S. Department of Treasury sanctions against Chinese entities signal the Biden Administration’s interest in taking a tougher line on China and Iran, but the administration’s enthusiasm for reviving the JCPOA has severely constrained its approach.
+Recent U.S. Department of the Treasury sanctions against Chinese entities signal the Biden Administration’s interest in taking a tougher line on China and Iran, but the administration’s enthusiasm for reviving the JCPOA has severely constrained its approach.
 The administration has failed to enforce sanctions against China, squandering much of the U.S.’s leverage over Iran left over from the Trump Administration’s “maximum pressure” sanctions campaign.
 The regime’s oil revenues keep it liquid and relieve pressure from Western sanctions.

 Since President Biden took office in January 2021, UANI has tracked $47 billion-worth of Chinese oil purchases from Iran.
 UANI analysis shows that Iranian oil exports to China increased by a staggering 116% in President Biden’s first year in office compared to President Trump’s last year in office.
 UANI has also identified the officially non-state, semi-independent “teapot” petrochemical refiners responsible for a large amount of these purchases.
 China uses these refiners, instead of state actors, to obscure its role in the imports.